emmt/LocalFilters.jl/docs/src/neighborhoods.md

   morphology operations (see Section [*Non-linear morphological filters*](morphology.html)) if its purpose is to define the indices in the source relatively to a given index in the destination.
-Such neighborhoods can be hyperrectangular Cartesian sliding windows represented by a [`RectangularBox`](@ref) instance or regions with more complex shapes which are represented by arrays with offset axes and boolean entries (`true` where entries are part of the neighborhood).
+Such neighborhoods can be hyper-rectangular Cartesian sliding windows represented by a [`RectangularBox`](@ref) instance or regions with more complex shapes which are represented by arrays with offset axes and boolean entries (`true` where entries are part of the neighborhood).